Priincer/Priincer/README.md

   Focus on RESTful APIs, data processing and a responsive UI.

 - 🧾 **Microservice-based training webshop** *(in progress)*
-  A real-world backend for booking online trainings, designed as a set of Spring Boot microservices (auth, training, booking, messaging, gateway).
+  A real-world application for booking online trainings, designed as a set of Spring Boot microservices (auth, training, booking, messaging, gateway).
   Focus on **clean architecture**, **JWT-based authentication**, **service boundaries**, and separate databases per service to keep responsibilities clear and the system scalable.